arcaartem/stargazer-hub/README.md

 # Stargazer Hub

-A sample [Electron](https://electronjs.org/) app using React and TypeScript.
+A sample [Electron](https://electronjs.org/) app using Svelte and TypeScript.

 No warranties of any kind are provided.